kunalagratam07-spec/2CSE11/Experiment_02.md

-# Assignment 2 – Retrieving Data from Employee Table
+# Experiment 2 – Retrieving Data from Employee Table

 ## 🎯 Objective
 To perform various SELECT queries on the `employee` table to retrieve specific information.